 Civeo Canada.
 British Columbia law provides for shareholder proposals generally.
 It states that shareholders proposals may be made by eligible registered or beneficial holders of shares entitled to vote at an annual general meeting of shareholders so long as the shareholder has held such shares uninterrupted for a period of at least two years before the date of signing of the proposal, and who together in the aggregate constitute at least 1% of the issued and outstanding shares of the company or have a fair market value in excess of \$2,000 in the aggregate.
 British Columbia law provides that Civeo Canada would have to receive the proposal at least three months before the anniversary of the previous year's annual reference date.
-The annual reference date is the date a company holds its annual general meeting, or if the company does not hold an annual general meeting, the date the shareholders select to be the annual reference date, by unanimous resolution.
+The annual reference date is the date the shareholders select to be the annual reference date, by unanimous resolution.
 The annual reference date for 2015 will be established by unanimous resolution prior to the Redomicile Transaction as May 14, 2015, the date of the annual meeting.

 Civeo Canada will adopt the same advance notice policy as Civeo US.
-To be timely, Civeo Canada's articles will require, subject to certain limited exceptions, that written notice of an intention to nominate a director candidate at an annual meeting or of business to be properly brought before an annual meeting be delivered to the Civeo Canada corporate secretary at the principal executive offices of Civeo Canada not later than the close of business on the 120th calendar day prior to the first anniversary of the preceding year's annual meeting; provided, however, that in the event that the date of the annual meeting is more than 30 calendar days before or more than 30 calendar days after the anniversary date, notice by the shareholder to be timely must be so delivered not later than the close of business on the later of (A) the 120th calendar day prior to the annual meeting or (B) the 10th calendar day following the calendar day on which public announcement of the date of the meeting is first made by Civeo Canada.
+To be timely, Civeo Canada's articles will require, subject to certain limited exceptions, that written notice of an intention to nominate a director candidate at an annual meeting or of business to be properly brought before an annual meeting be delivered to the Civeo Canada corporate secretary at the principal executive offices of Civeo Canada not later than the close of business on the 120th calendar day prior to the first anniversary of the preceding year's annual meeting; provided, however, that in the event that the date of the annual meeting is more than 30 calendar days before or more than 30 calendar days after the anniversary date, notice by the shareholder to be timely must be so delivered not later than the close of business on the later of (A) the 120th calendar day prior to the annual meeting is first made by Civeo Canada.
 Civeo Canada's articles will provide that, for purposes of the advance notice provisions, the first anniversary of the 2015 annual meeting shall be deemed to be May 14, 2016.
-In no event will the public announcement of an annual meeting commence a new time period for the giving of a shareholder's notice.
+In no event will the public announcement of an adjournment of an annual meeting commence a new time period for the giving of a shareholder's notice.